Skip to Content

 What better way to have some awesome afternoon fun than a few laps in a speedy go-kart?
 Bring your friends and have a drive around one of New Zealand’s most famous go-kart race tracks at Highlands Motorsport Park.

-Only 45 minutes from Queenstown, Highlands has attracted a great deal of tourism to Cromwell’s local economy for almost a decade.
-Providing speedy thrills to locals since 2013, Highlands is where people of all ages can jump into high-speed go-karts and race around a challenging track of twists and turns!
+Only 45 minutes from Queenstown, Highlands is a tourist favorite and definitely has played a part in boosting Cromwell’s local economy for almost a decade!
+Providing speedy thrills to locals since 2013, Highlands is where people of all ages can jump into high-speed go-karts and race around a challenging but fun track of twists and turns.

-On any given day, you can even take a few exhilarating laps around the world-class race track in the hallmark Highlands Taxi – a Porsche Cayenne Turbo!
+On any given day, you can even take a few exhilarating laps around their world-class race track in the hallmark Highlands Taxi, a Porsche Cayenne Turbo!
 You’ll feel some serious g-force as you reach speeds of up to 180 kph (112 mph) in this heart-racing thrill ride to remember.
+Of course, in this experience you’ll be driven by a professional, but if anything, that makes the thrills even better!

 A putter and ball on a mini golf course